yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 ### Customer situation

-Litware, is a leading manufacturer, seller, distributor and servicer of parts for heating, venting and air-conditioning (HVAC) systems.
+Contoso, is a leading manufacturer, seller, distributor and servicer of parts for heating, venting and air-conditioning (HVAC) systems.
 Their customer base includes some of the largest corporations and independent firms in the US.
-Litware specializes in the datacenter space, designing computer room air conditioning (CRAC) units and contracting in the planning of hyper-scale cloud provider datacenter cooling strategies.
+Contoso specializes in the datacenter space, designing computer room air conditioning (CRAC) units and contracting in the planning of hyper-scale cloud provider datacenter cooling strategies.
 As such, the research and development group are one of the largest business units in the company.
 The company's headquarters in in Cheyenne, Wyoming with a second large location in Seattle, Washington along with three smaller branch offices scatted around the United States.

-Litware would be considered by most as a classic IT shop, mainly focused on their infrastructure.
+Contoso would be considered by most as a classic IT shop, mainly focused on their infrastructure.
 Their application development department's skill set is dated, predominantly focused on client/server development.
 Two years ago, the company began a project to move portions of their infrastructure to Azure to gain efficiencies and eventually exit the hardware obsolescence cycle.
-In the process Litware developed a standard deployment policy for new infrastructure that has been followed ever since.
+In the process Contoso developed a standard deployment policy for new infrastructure that has been followed ever since.

 Their ordering system is running in Azure on virtual machines with a SQL Server data tier.
-For many years Litware's ordering process was done mainly via phone by their sales team based in one of their offices.
+For many years Contoso's ordering process was done mainly via phone by their sales team based in one of their offices.
 Recently, the company has moved to an Internet-based ordering system with Internet Information Services (IIS) web servers in Azure housing the front-end application for the ordering, invoicing, and support options.
 Customers have complained at times of intermittent problems/errors with the website.

 There have been ongoing stability issues including a critical server running out of disk space.
-This along with recent stability issues with the ordering system prompted Litware to perform a business impact analysis of the application.
+This along with recent stability issues with the ordering system prompted Contoso to perform a business impact analysis of the application.
 This exercise resulted in an executive mandate for a four-hour recovery time objective (RTO) with a recovery point objective (RPO) for the data of 8 hours.

 In addition to the ordering system, they have a legacy software program where the data is tightly coupled with the application.
 Because of the time and effort required, a re-write of this application is not planned.
 The application is being backed up using a disk-to-disk-to-tape approach.
 The legacy application is running on aging hardware and a decision must be made as to whether to purchase new hardware, re-write the application, or move it as-is to Azure.